peterparkedcar165/nospell2024.4/README.md

 ## Mechanics:
 ### This mod will add classes with ONE active spell.
 No Origins used.
-### Physical attacks (explosions, arrows, melee) have a natural 35% chance of inflicting a Bleed on living entities.
+### All attacks have a 5% chance of inflicting a Bleed on living entities.
 Bleeding entities take 1 damage every 6 second, reduced by half for every amplifier of the effect.
 Max 2.

 ## Identities:
 ### Class